zeekus/textfiles/pschism_build_document_with_spack.md

+## Executive Summary
+- Install spack and setup HDF5, netcdf-c, and netcdf-fortan with Intel MPI (AWS specific)
+- Build pschism with software stack
+- Used by the Pschism software stack
+- What this does not cover.
+How setup a cluster using pcluster or Azure.

 # Document Header - What we cover.
 - Install spack from git.
-  *explain how install spack*
+  *We explain how install spack*
 - Configure spack so that it is aware of the current system packages, compilers, modules, and how to run compiles.
-  *explain how to modify the packages.yaml, compilers.yaml, config.yaml, modules.yaml*
+  *We explain how to modify the packages.yaml, compilers.yaml, config.yaml, modules.yaml*
-  *explain how to tell spack about libfabric [external], intelmpi [external]*
+  *We explain how to tell spack about libfabric [external], intelmpi [external]*
 - Use Spack to install Intel compilers.
-  *explain how to install the intel compiler*
+  *We explain how to install the intel compiler*
-- Configure Intel-MPI wrappers to point to Intel compiler *dependant on compilers.yaml* *explain how to make MPII (Intel MPI) point to the proper intel compilers* *MPIIFORT* -  'spack location ifort'
+- Configure Intel-MPI wrappers to point to Intel compiler *dependant on compilers.yaml* *We explain how to make MPII (Intel MPI) point to the proper intel compilers* *MPIIFORT* -  'spack location ifort'
   *MPIICC*   -  'spack location cc'
   *MPIICX*   -  'spack location icpc'
 - Test MPI
-   *explain how to test MPI - hello world test in c*
+   *We explain how to test MPI - hello world test in c included with sbatch script.*
 - Install hdf5, netfortran-c, and netfortran - with spack.
-  *explain steps on how to install the main software stack with intelmpi*
+  *We explain steps on how to install the main software stack with intelmpi*
 - Pschism setup
-   *explain how to build pschism with cmake*
+   *We explain how to build pschism with cmake*
-   *explain how to get the data tests from subversions* *explain how run pschism tests and provide sbatch script*
+   *We explain how to get the tests datasets for pschism from subversions* *We explain how run pschism tests and provide sbatch script*
 - Scope: Covers AWS and Azure [ Mostly AWS specific ]
+- Todo: get the Azure specific part of this document updated.
 - Last Edit: 11/30/2023 - TJK

-## Executive Summary
-- Install spack and setup HDF5, netcdf-c, and netcdf-fortan with Intel MPI
-- Build pschism with software stack
-- Used by the Pschism software stack

-Use case: HPC clusters
+Use case: Cloud based HPC clusters with Pschism

-# Software Stack Requirements
+# Software Stack Requirements (Intel specific)
 - Pschism software stack build requires:
   - Intel compiler oneapi@2021.1.0 (classic version)
   ``` spack install intel-oneapi-compilers@2022.1.0%gcc@9.2.0 cflags="-O3"
   ```
   - packages.yaml setup for externals: pmix, slurm, openmpi, libfabric
   - compiler.yaml setup with mpi, and libary paths.

+  *Snafu: With spack we need to tell it where to find the Slurm MPI libraries.*
   ```
   ...
   environment: